 The brain injury lawyers at McWhirter, Bellinger & Associates know the tremendous impact these injuries can have on every part of your life.
 We are prepared to take your case as far as necessary to ensure you are provided with compensation for medical expense, lost wages, adaptive technologies, home and lifestyle modifications, and personal pain and suffering.
 We will work closely with you, assessing how your injury will impact your life, and fight to get you the justice you deserve.

 If you have questions about your legal rights following a brain injury, please contact McWhirter, Bellinger & Associates, P.A. to schedule a free case evaluation today.
-Our South Carolina brain injury lawyers maintain offices in Camden, Columbia, Lexington, Sumter, Orangeburg, Aiken, and Newberry, but they can come to you if your injury prohibits travel.
+Our South Carolina brain injury lawyers maintain offices in Aiken, Camden, Columbia, Lexington, Newberry, Orangeburg, and Sumter, South Carolina, but they can come to you if your injury prohibits travel.